NIEHS/amadeus/README.md

 | [`RClimChange`[^7]](https://github.com/hllauca/RClimChange/) | [NASA Earth Exchange Global Daily Downscaled Projections (NEX-GDDP-CMIP6)](https://www.nccs.nasa.gov/services/data-collections/land-based-products/nex-gddp-cmip6) |
 | [`rNOMADS`](https://cran.r-project.org/package=rNOMADS) | [NOAA Operational Model Archive and Distribution System](https://nomads.ncep.noaa.gov/) |
 | [`sen2r`[^8]](https://github.com/ranghetti/sen2r) | [Sentinel-2](https://sentiwiki.copernicus.eu/web/s2-mission) |

+## Contribution

+To add or edit functionality for new data sources or datasets, open a [Pull request](https://github.com/NIEHS/amadeus/pulls) into the main branch with a detailed description of the proposed changes.
+Pull requests must pass all status checks, and then will be approved or rejected by `amadeus`'s authors.

+Utilize [Issues](https://github.com/NIEHS/amadeus/issues) to notify the authors of bugs, questions, or recommendations.
+Identify each issue with the appropriate label to help ensure a timely response.

 [^1]: Multi-Resolution Land Characteristics
 [^2]: National Aeronautics and Space Administration